orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 `.equivalent`
 - equivalence is an inconsistency from some perspective (and the other way round)
 - Collapsing to a point (with(/out) a additional filters, ..., ignorances)
+	- Homotopy equivalence: When superposed perspectives can be collapsed to a single point,.
 	- Cohomology, ..., not collapsable if something stops this from happening.

 ---